|Nutritional Guidelines (per serving)|

 - For the Sauce:

-To begin making the dish, saute the anchovies and peppers (if using) in a lightly oiled pan for a few minutes and then turn off the heat.
-You can use cooking spray to coat the pan or even butter.
+Sauté the anchovies and pepper (if using) in a lightly oiled pan for a few minutes and then turn off the heat.
+You can use cooking spray to coat the pan or butter.